NicholasSpringer/feast-finder/README.md

 To run the site, a GCP key is required to access our database of curated recipes.
 Save the key as `key.json` in the root directory of this repository.
 Then, run `npm run start-frontend` and `npm run start-backend` in two separate terminals.
 The site will be available at `localhost:3000`

+## Next steps
+For now, the recipe database is manually populated by us.
+Moving forward, we'd like to build a feature such that users can contribute their own recipes, tagging the necessary ingredients and steps.
+We hope that this will make the database valuable in and of itself, as well as build community around the webapp.

 ## Project Contributors
 Nicholas Springer and Peter Li